Crystal-Spider/jsdoc-generator/README.md

 - `jsdoc-generator.generativeLang`:
   Language of the automatic generated descriptions.
   Note that all automatic descriptions are generated in English, and then they are translated into the specified language using the same generative model.
+- `jsdoc-generator.generateDescForTypeParameters`:
+  When using AI generation, generate descriptions for type parameters (generics) too.
+  When enabled, makes JSDoc generation slower and use more API calls.
+- `jsdoc-generator.generateDescForParameters`:
+  When using AI generation, generate descriptions for method parameters too.
+  When enabled, makes JSDoc generation slower and use more API calls.
+- `jsdoc-generator.generateDescForReturns`:
+  When using AI generation, generate descriptions for method return values too.
+  When enabled, makes JSDoc generation slower and use more API calls.

 ---